© Marcel Burkhardt

-Observing migrating birds and researching migration has a long tradition for our volunteers as well as for the Swiss Ornithological Institute.
+Observing migrating birds and researching migration has a long tradition for our volunteer collaborators as well as for the Swiss Ornithological Institute.
 Our goal is to document migration, identify changes and make data available to support conservation efforts.
-To achieve this, various sections, ringing teams and work groups are involved in projects that are often long-term.
-Birds that are either stopping over or in active migration make up about 45% of all records submitted by volunteers on ornitho.ch and entered into the Swiss Ornithological Institute’s database.
-Thanks to these efforts, migration and the occurrence of migrant visitors in Switzerland are better documented than ever before.
+To achieve this, various sections of the Swiss Ornithological Institute, but also ringing teams and work groups are involved in projects that are often long-term.
+Birds that are stopping over or in active migration make up just under half of all records submitted by volunteers on ornitho.ch and entered into the Swiss Ornithological Institute’s database.
+Thanks to these efforts, migration and the occurrence of passage migrants in Switzerland are better documented than ever before.

 Our Information service receives about 400,000 chance observations every year from volunteer birdwatchers all over Switz ...